 Start with the latest version of CircuitPython firmware for the boards: CircuitPython Downloads The Mini SAM M4 is also supported with Micropython: MINI SAM M4 Downloads.
 Instructions for installing the firmware can be found on the Adafruit Website.
-This covers the basics, but be sure and use the specific for the board you are using; ie Fig Pi for the RP2040 based board and Mini SAM M4 firmware.
+This covers the basics, but be sure and use the specific for the board you are using; ie Fig Pi for the RP2040 based board and Mini SAM M4 for the SAMD51 based board.

 The UF2 bootloader should never need updating or replacing, but in some rare case where the board is otherwise stuck, you can download the latest copy here: UF2 Bootloader – Look for Mini SAM M4 Please note – the UF2 bootloader for the Fig Pi is locked to the chip and at this time no update is available.

-How to Reset your Board
+How to Reset Your Board

 If you get stuck and or have corrupted code, follow these steps to rest your board and clear the memory.
 This will clear all your libraries and code off the board.